BM1041 - Anatomy and Physiology for Physiotherapy 1

 facilitate the integration of material and the correlation of structure to function.

-- "To discuss the relationship between the organisational levels of the human body from
+- to discuss in detail the relationship between the organisational levels of the human

-- To identify and describe the structure (anatomy) and function (physiology) of the
+- to describe in detail the structure (anatomy) and function (physiology) of the musculoskeletal

 |BM1031 BM1051 BM1061 BM1071 MH1061 MH1062